anuragranj/cc/README.md

 # Competitive Collaboration
 This is an official repository of
 **Competitive Collaboration: Joint Unsupervised Learning of Depth, Camera Motion, Optical Flow and Motion Segmentation**.
 The project was formerly referred by **Adversarial Collaboration**.

+### News
+- **16 August '19:** `skimage` dependencies are removed in favour of `PIL`, and are supported in the [`pil` branch](https://github.com/anuragranj/cc/tree/pil).
+If you discover bugs, please file an issue, or send a pull request.
+This will eventually be merged with `master` if users are satisfied.
-We recently ported the entire code to `pytorch-1.0`, so if you discover bugs, please file an issue.
+- **11 March '19:** We recently ported the entire code to `pytorch-1.0`, so if you discover bugs, please file an issue.

 [[Project Page]](http://research.nvidia.com/publication/2018-05_Adversarial-Collaboration-Joint)
 [[Arxiv]](https://arxiv.org/abs/1805.09806)

-Skip to:
+**Skip to:**
 - [Joint Unsupervised Learning of Depth, Camera Motion, Optical Flow and Motion Segmentation](#jointcc)
 - [Mixed Domain Learning using MNIST+SVHN](#mnist)
 - [Download Pretrained Models and Evaluation Data](#downloads)